lpsm-dev/certifications-guide/templates/prompt-certification.md

 4. **Additional Notes:**
    - Maintain a professional and educational tone.
-   - Ensure explanations enhance the user’s understanding of the relevant topics.
+   - Ensure explanations enhance the user's understanding of the relevant topics.
    - At the end of the simulation, offer a performance summary if requested.

 ---